How Many Millimeters In 2 Meters

 Defining the Meter

 Over time, as measurement technology advanced, the definition of the meter has been refined to improve accuracy and reproducibility.
-In 1983, the meter was redefined by the International Bureau of Weights and Measures (BIPM) as the length of the path traveled by light in a vacuum during a time interval of 1/299,792,458 of a second.
+Still, in 1983, the meter was redefined by the International Bureau of Weights and Measures (BIPM) as the length of the path traveled by light in a vacuum during a time interval of 1/299,792,458 of a second.
 This definition links the meter to the speed of light, a fundamental constant of nature, ensuring its stability and precision.

 Defining the Millimeter